Credit transfers doctoral education

 The doctoral student can apply for an assessment of their knowledge and skills acquired in a vocational or professional capacity to meet a course requirement.
 This is most likely only relevant in relation to mandatory courses, for example statistics.

 The doctoral student must provide documentation to corroborate the skills and knowledge cited in his/her application.

 Applications must include the following supporting documentation:

-Proof of participation and grade awarded.
+- Proof of participation and result of examination

 It is the responsibility of the doctoral student to submit sufficient documentation so that an assessment of relevance, level and scope of the course is possible.
 Without sufficient documentation a decision cannot be made.
 If a course has been completed abroad, information must be provided on the credit system in effect in that country/university (as an appendix to the application).